Waffle House server receives $1,000 tip from Broncos player

 The receipt showed Simmons had left her a $1,000 tip.

 “You don’t have any idea how emotional — I mean, you don’t even know.
-We needed that, so thank you so much,” Ramirez told FOX31.
+We needed that, so thank you so much,” Ramirez said.

 After a big tip, Waffle House holds money